ev3dev/lms-hacker-tools/EV3/README.md

 find this directory by looking at the `Folders` tab of the `About` dialog box in Wireshark.

 Any packets to or from TCP port 5555 will be interpreted as "EV3" protocol.
+USB interrupt data with class IF_CLASS_UNKNOWN will also be interpreted as "EV3" protocol.

 You can also use the filter to search for packets that contain certain types of data.
 For example if you want to search for all packets that use the `LIST_FILES`